Wheatstone Bridge Output for Pressure Sensors

 And the full-scale output (FSO) — the maximum bridge output you'd ever see from the sensor — is:

 Note that sensitivity is usually given in mV/V. A sensor rated at 2 mV/V means that for every volt of excitation, the bridge produces 2 mV of output at full-scale pressure.
 This is a dimensionless ratio (millivolts per volt), so you need to be careful with units.
+I've debugged more than one design where someone treated mV/V as if it had actual voltage units and ended up with a gain calculation that was off by a factor of 1000.

 Worked Example: Industrial Pressure Transmitter

 Let's walk through a realistic scenario.
 You're integrating a silicon piezoresistive pressure sensor into a hydraulic monitoring system.
+Maybe you're measuring line pressure in a manufacturing plant, or monitoring a pneumatic control system.

 Given:- Bridge excitation voltage: